espressomd/espresso/doc/sphinx/installation.rst

 When the source directory is ``srcdir`` (the files where unpacked to this directory), then the user can create a build directory ``build`` below that path by calling ``mkdir srcdir/build``.
-In the build directory `cmake` is to be executed, followed by a call of make.
-None of the files in the source directory is ever modified when by the build process.
+In the build directory `cmake` is to be executed, followed by a call to make.
+None of the files in the source directory are ever modified by the build process.

 .. code-block:: bash